 Here are some steps to figure out an author's intended audience.

 First, think about the author's purpose.
 Is it to:

 - Persuade readers to do something?

 - Who would be interested in this topic?

 - What is the author's tone (earnest, sarcastic)?

-Answering these questions will help you understand what the author's purpose is and that will lead you to the intended audience.
+Answering these questions will help to understand the author's purpose, which will lead to the intended audience.

 Thank you for using ASK US.
-Please contact your Campus Library/ARC if you need further assistance.
+Please contact the Campus Library/ARC for more help.